gagan1393/Project-Assignment-using-cucumber-with-Java/README.md

 #How to use this framework?

-1. Clone the repository to your workspace. - use git clone
+1. Clone the repository to your workspace.
 2. Open the command prompt and change the directory to workspace
+3. Run this command - git clone https://github.com/gagan1393/Project-Assignment-using-cucumber-with-Java.git
+4. It will save it in your workspace directory
-3. use this command - mvn verify
+5. Now from command prompt run this command - mvn verify
-4. It will start running the Tests
+6. It will start running the Tests
-5. After the Tests are over, the extent report will be available inside the test-output folder
+7. After the Tests are over, the extent report will be available inside the test-output folder
-6. if anycase got failed, the screenshot will also be pasted inside the extent reports. (for demo purpose: i have delibrately failed 2 cases earlier. the reports are avialable inside the testout folder).
+8. if anycase got failed, the screenshot will also be pasted inside the extent reports. (for demo purpose: i have delibrately failed 2 cases earlier. the reports are avialable inside the testout folder).